xrdocs/ncs5500/_tutorials/introducing-ncs57b1-routers.md

 MACsec is not supported in IOS XR 7.3.1 but is tracked in the roadmap (contact your Cisco representative for the latest plans).
 Still, all ports are connected to PHY supporting the feature.
 It will be supported on 100G ports, 400G ports and also breakout ports.

 ![MACsec.png]({{site.baseurl}}/images/MACsec.png){: .align-center}

+### Other things to know?

+- We will support 10G via QSFP to SFP Adaptor (QSA).
+Not supported in 7.3.1, in the roadmap.
+- 1G will not be supported

 ## Conclusion